-- id: string identifying the action.
+- id: the string identifying the action.
 In the example, the action id is "logout". - label: the action name that will be used when displaying the link.
 In the example, the label is "command.logout".
-This label is a message that will be translated at display. - link: string representing the command the action will trigger.
+This label is a message that will be translated at display. - link: the string representing the command the action will trigger.
 This string may represent a different action given the template that will display the action.
 In the example, a JSF command link will be used, so it represents an action method expression.
-The seam component called "loginLogoutAction" holds a method named "logout" that will perform the logout and return a string for navigation. - category: a string useful to group actions that will be rendered in the same area of a page.
+The Seam component called loginLogoutAction holds a method named logout that will perform the logout and return a string for navigation. - category: a string useful to group actions that will be rendered in the same area of a page.
 An action can define several categories.
-Here, the only category defined is "USER\SERVICES".
+Here, the only category defined is "USER_SERVICES".
 It is designed to group all the actions that will be displayed on the right top corner of any page of the site.

 Other properties can be used to define an action.
-They are listed here but you can have a look at the main actions contributions file for more examples: nuxeo-platform-webapp-core/srs/main/resources/OSGI-INF/actions-contrib.xml.
+They are listed here but you can have a look at the main actions contributions file for more examples: nuxeo-platform-webapp-core/src/main/resources/OSGI-INF/actions-contrib.xml.

-- filter-ids: id of a filter that will be used to control the action visibility.
+- filter-ids: the id of a filter that will be used to control the action visibility.
 An action can have several filters: it is visible if all its filters grant the access. - filter: a filter definition can be done directly within the action definition.
-It is a filter like others and can be referred by other actions. - icon: the optional icon path for this action. - confirm: an optional Javascript confirmation string that can be triggered when executing the command. - order: an optional integer used to sort actions within the same category.
-This attribute may be deprecated in the future. - enabled: boolean indicating whether the action is currently active.
-This can be used to hide existing actions when customizing the site behavior.
+It is a filter like others and can be referred by other actions. - icon: the optional icon path for this action. - confirm: an optional JavaScript confirmation string that can be triggered when executing the command. - order: an optional integer used to sort actions within the same category.
+This attribute may be deprecated in the future. - enabled: a boolean indicating whether the action is currently active.
+This can be used to hide existing actions when customizing the site behavior. - immediate (available since 5.4.2): an optional boolean to execute action immediately, without validating the form - type (available since 5.6): an optional typing of the action, so that actions needing different kinds of rendering can be mixed up in the same category (see Adapt templates to display an action below) - properties (available since 5.6): tag that allows to attach any kind of named string, list or map-like property to the action.